XKCP/XKCP/README.markdown

 - Andre C. de Moraes for ARMv8-A assembly code
 - Andy Polyakov and Ronny Van Keer for the AVX2 and AVX-512 assembly implementations of Keccak-_p_[1600]
+- Anna Guinet for the hummingbird logo design
 - Brian Gladman's `brg_endian.h`
 - Bruno Pairault for testing and benchmarking on ARM platforms
 - Conno Boel for the NEON implementations of Xoodoo